 - PhD, Carnegie Mellon University

 William Wang is the Director of UC Santa Barbara's Natural Language Processing group and Center for Responsible Machine Learning.
 He is the Duncan and Suzanne Mellichamp Chair in Artificial Intelligence and Designs, and an Assistant Professor in the Department of Computer Science at the University of California, Santa Barbara.
 He received his PhD from School of Computer Science, Carnegie Mellon University.
 He has broad interests in machine learning approaches to data science, including statistical relational learning, information extraction, computational social science, speech, and vision.
 He has published more than 80 papers at leading NLP/AI/ML conferences and journals, and received best paper awards (or nominations) at ASRU 2013, CIKM 2013, EMNLP 2015, and CVPR 2019, a DARPA Young Faculty Award (Class of 2018), two Google Faculty Research Awards (2018, 2019), three IBM Faculty Awards (2017-2019), two Facebook Research Awards (2018, 2019), an Amazon AWS Machine Learning Research Award, a JP Morgan Chase Faculty Research Award, an Adobe Research Award in 2018, and the Richard King Mellon Presidential Fellowship in 2011.
-He often serves as an Area Chair for NAACL, ACL, EMNLP, and AAAI.
+He frequently serves as an Area Chair or Senior Area Chair for NAACL, ACL, EMNLP, and AAAI.
 He is an alumnus of Columbia University, and a former research scientist intern of Yahoo!
 Labs, Microsoft Research Redmond, and University of Southern California.
 In addition to research, William enjoys writing scientific articles that impact the broader online community: his microblog @王威廉 has 100,000+ followers and more than 2,000,000 views each month.
 His work and opinions appear at major tech media outlets such as Wired, VICE, Scientific American, Fortune, Fast Company, NASDAQ, The Next Web, Law.com, and Mental Floss.